 - Tenants who have given their landlord a CDC declaration are challenged by landlords who say the declaration is untruthful;

-- When an attorney for the landlord did not show up, the Court called him and allowed him to join the remote hearing late.
-No calls are made to tenants when they do not appear on time;
+- When an attorney for the landlord did not show up, the Court call or texted him and allowed him to join the remote hearing late.
+No call or texts are made to tenants when they do not appear on time;

 - Some marshals refuse to let lawyers and tenants into courthouses to file documents;

 - Some courts fail to provide a means for lawyers and the public to observe hearings.

 - Public Official Outreach: Center staff continue to participate in Facebook Live, community Zoom meetings, and tele-townhalls with legislative officials.
 If you would like our assistance reaching your constituency, please contact our outreach coordinator email@example.com.

 - Staff continue to hold fair housing trainings and COVID-19 eviction and foreclosure prevention resource workshopsvia Zoom with social service agencies, direct service providers, community groups, and invested stakeholders.
 If your agency would find a short resource webinar or fair housing training helpful during this crisis please contact Rashida Rattray, the Center’s Education and Outreach Coordinator, at firstname.lastname@example.org

 - Click herefor more information on the Connecticut and federal CDC moratoriums.

 - Clickhere to understand current rights for homeowners in Spanish and English.